 (1) Lack of clarity of message - don't tell them what lies behind the change and don't sell the problem before you try to sell the solution.
 Use jargon, plenty of it and take a long time telling them.
 Oh and to really make this one stick, don't tell them how it's going to be different after the change - just keep telling them how its all about the values, mission and vision.

-(2) Absence of emotional resonance in your message - the emotional tone and delivery of your message should clearly indicate that you as senior management haven't given a second thought to the real impact this is going to have on them.
+(2) Absence of emotional resonance in your message - the delivery and tone of your message should clearly indicate that you as senior management haven't given a second thought to the real impact this is going to have on them.
 Don't tell what they're going to lose or have to let go of.
 And to reinforce that point make very clear by your tone that you don't care and that that dimension never crossed your mind.
 This will certainly help build large barriers to effective communication!

 (4) Poor timing schedule - why waste valuable senior management time keeping your people fully in the picture?
 Keep them in the dark and keep them guessing.